rust-lang/book/second-edition/nostarch/chapter10.md

 implement the `Display` trait on `Vec<T>` within our `aggregator` crate, for example, because both `Display` and `Vec<T>` are defined in the standard library and aren’t local to our `aggregator` crate.
-This restriction is part of what’s called the *orphan rule*, so named because the parent type is not present.
+This restriction is part of a property of programs called *coherence*, and more specifically the *orphan rule*, so named because the parent type is not present.
 This rule ensures that other people’s code can’t break your code and vice versa.
 Without it, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.

 ### Default Implementations